 You can create and use a power strategy to plan your effort on a course.
-Your Enduro device uses your FTP, the course elevation, and the projected time it will take you to complete the course to create a customized power guide.
+Your fenix device uses your FTP, the course elevation, and the projected time it will take you to complete the course to create a customized power guide.

 One of the most important steps in planning a successful power guide strategy is choosing your effort level.
-Putting a harder effort into the course will increase the power recommendations, while choosing an easier effort will reduce them (Creating and Using a Power Guide, page 38).
+Putting a harder effort into the course will increase the power recommendations, while choosing an easier effort will reduce them (Creating and Using a Power Guide, page 44).
 The primary goal of a power guide is to help you complete the course based on what is known about your ability, not to achieve a specific target time.
 You can adjust the effort level during your ride.

 Power guides are always associated with a course and cannot be used with workouts or segments.
-You can view and edit your strategy in Garmin Connect and sync it with compatible Garmin devices.
-This feature requires a power meter, which must be paired with your device (Pairing Your Wireless Sensors, page 74).
-After the devices are paired, you can customize the optional data fields (Data Fields, page 115).
+You can view and edit your strategy in the Garmin Connect app and sync it with compatible Garmin devices.
+This feature requires a power meter, which must be paired with your device (Pairing Your Wireless Sensors, page 82).